Cleaning method

 Dwell-and-lift cleaning can be considered for laminate when the graph marks that relationship as valid.
 Surface sensitivity and finish risk still need to be checked before escalation.

-Dwell-and-lift cleaning may be used for grease buildup when that method-problem relationship exists in the cleaning graph.
+Dwell-and-lift cleaning may be used for burnt residue when that method-problem relationship exists in the cleaning graph.
 Success depends on severity, surface compatibility, and residue control.

 Dwell-and-lift cleaning usually fails when the contamination type is misidentified, the surface cannot tolerate the method safely, or finish and residue control are handled poorly.